Community Calendar — April 14 - Dec. 21

 Sunday, May 1

+The Bluffs Paint Out plein air painting event will feature artists painting in Hannibal.
+The Artist Registration Form is avaiable at https://hannibalarts.com/gallery/river-bluffs-paint/

-The Hannibal Area String Orchestra will present its annual Spring Concert at 3 p.m. in the Roland Fine Arts Center, 2800 Palmyra Road.
+The Hannibal Area String Orchestra will present their Annual Spring Concert at 3 p.m. in the Roland Fine Arts Center, 2800 Palmyra Road.

 Friday, May 6